 - Increased brand loyalty.
-If a firms is able to cut prices and gain more customers, it will gain bigger exposure and brand loyalty.
+If a firm is able to cut prices and gain more customers, it will gain bigger exposure and brand loyalty.
 This enables the firm to be more prominent in the market.
-For example, in supermarkets, price is very important and getting a reputation of being cheapest supermarket can help attract customers.
+For example, in supermarkets, the price is very important and getting a reputation for being the cheapest supermarket can help attract customers.

 - Put competitors out of business.
 Pursuing sales maximisation may enable large firms to push rivals out of business.
-For example, a large supermarket with economies of scale could sell goods so cheaply, smaller rival firms can’t compete and go out of business.
-This enables the firm to have more market share and profit in the long-term.
-Consumers could benefit from lower prices in the short-term, but if firms do go out of business, then they will have lower choice and face prospect of less competition in the long-run.
+For example, a large supermarket with economies of scale could sell goods so cheaply; smaller rival firms can’t compete and go out of business.
+This enables the firm to have more market share and profit in the long term.
+Consumers could benefit from lower prices in the short-term, but if firms do go out of business, then they will have lower choice and face the prospect of less competition in the long-run.

 - Economies of scale.
-Lower price and higher sales can help firms with high fixed costs gain economies of scale (lower average costs).
+Lower prices and higher sales can help firms with high fixed costs gain economies of scale (lower average costs).
 This could lead to lower prices for consumers.

-- However, in theory consumers are protected from firms which seek to pursue ‘unfair competition’ i.e. selling below cost.
+- However, in theory, consumers are protected from firms which seek to pursue ‘unfair competition,’ i.e. selling below cost.
 Firms are not allowed to pursue ‘predatory pricing’ – which is the deliberate setting of prices below cost to force rivals out of business.
-The OFT investigated supermarkets because they were concerned about growth of monopoly power.
+The OFT investigated supermarkets because they were concerned about the growth of monopoly power.
 However, apart from some minor cases, like price fixing in cheese, the supermarkets were largely cleared by the OFT.
 OFT probe shelved